banzaicloud/koperator-docs/docs/test.md

 ### SSL enabled {#external-ssl}

-You can use the following procedure to send and receive messages outside a Kubernetes cluster when SSL encryption is enabled for Kafka.
+You can use the following procedure to send and receive messages from an external host that is outside a Kubernetes cluster when SSL encryption is enabled for Kafka.
 To test a Kafka instance secured by SSL we recommend using [Kafkacat](https://github.com/edenhill/kafkacat).

 > To use the java client instead of Kafkacat, generate the proper truststore and keystore using the [official docs](https://kafka.apache.org/documentation/#security_ssl).